Waltzes and Royal Hunts

 Haydn: Symphony No. 31 (“Hornsignal”)

 Masterworks 6-10 subscribers will receive a promo code through email and mail to reserve their seats.
-Tickets go on sale to the general public on March 3.

 Per the Governor’s order, capacities will be limited to 300 per concert and patrons will be asked to follow safety protocols including socially distanced seating and mandatory face coverings.
 Seats will be pre-assigned, and patrons’ regular seats may not be available.